Sailor Moon Part One Limited Edition

 Sailor Moon can be considered a perfect anime series.
 Like many anime series produced in the 1990s, some elements of the series date it in a specific real world time period, but this can be easily overlooked.
 The characters, the character designs, the writing, the artwork, the animation, the voice actors, the music, or in other words, everything, combine to make this one of the most memorable anime series ever.
 It has an important nostalgic value for many anime fans, but it is also accessible to anyone else who is interested in this series.
 It takes almost no time at all to forge an emotional attachment to the characters and become invested in the story, and there are moments in the series that are incredibly powerful, moving and beautiful.

-Those of you who pick up a copy of either edition of Madman’s release should note February 10, 2016 in your calendars as the Australian release date for the rest of the first season of Sailor Moon.
+Those of you who pick up a copy of either edition of this release should note February 10, 2016, in your calendars as the Australian release date for the rest of the first season of Sailor Moon.

 Capsule Computers review guidelines can be found here.